Azure Resource Manager MCP server

 AI agents introduce a new kind of Azure client that needs a consistent, centralized way to interact with ARM.
 The Azure Resource Manager MCP server is designed to provide that access layer through the Model Context Protocol (MCP), the standard protocol agents use to perform actions and retrieve dynamic data.

-Today, the Azure Resource Manager MCP server equips agents with tools to generate, validate, and execute Azure Resource Graph (ARG) queries, and to deploy and manage ARM templates.
-The MCP server is able to query all your Azure resource types!.
-Its core purpose is to enable both AI agents to interact with Azure resources seamlessly, just like other ARM clients.
-There will be expansion of many more capabilities in the future.
+Today, the Azure Resource Manager MCP server equips agents with tools to query Azure resources, deploy and manage ARM templates, create or update resources, inspect resource type schemas, and analyze Azure costs and pricing.
+Its core purpose is to enable AI agents to interact with Azure resources seamlessly, just like other ARM clients.
+More capabilities will be added in the future.

 Features